uxlfoundation/oneMath/docs/building_the_project_with_dpcpp.rst

 Backends should be enabled by setting ``-DENABLE_<BACKEND_NAME>_BACKEND=True`` for each desired backend.
 By default, only the ``MKLGPU`` and ``MKLCPU`` backends are enabled.
-Multiple backends for multiple device vendors can be enabled at once (albeit with limitations when using oneMath SYCL BLAS and portFFT).
+Multiple backends for multiple device vendors can be enabled at once (albeit with limitations when using oneMath generic SYCL BLAS and portFFT).
 The supported backends for the compilers are given in the table at `oneMath supported configurations table
 <https://github.com/uxlfoundation/oneMath?tab=readme-ov-file#supported-configurations>`_,
 and the CMake option names are given in the table below.
 Some backends may